jakobgerstenlauer/CompareMLLibWithR/README.md

                   A csv file with the combined results of the R and Spark simulation runs.

 analyzeResults.R  A script to analyze the above scv file.

+Spark_versus_R.pdf A poster that summerizes the results of the project.